andycroll/andycroll.com/_posts/2023/2023-03-13-assign-a-default-to-an-attribute-active-record.md

 Setting a default at the database level means Active Record will pull that value into a new, unsaved, model, so you may not need this approach.

-Additionally, beware that setting a default in this way in the Active Record model will overwrite any default set in the database when you call `Model.new`.
-Active Record already pulls defaults from your database schema, so you don’t need to specify here as well.
+Additionally, beware that setting a default in this way in the Active Record model will _overwrite_ any default set in the database when you call `Model.new`.
+Unless you're deliberately changing the default in using Rails you don’t need to specify using the Attributes API as well.